indiqusdocs/yntraa/docs/Subscribers/ResettingPassword.md

 If you’ve lost access to your One Yotta password or need to change it for security purposes, the following simple steps to reset it:

-1. On the One Yotta login page, click the “Forgot Your Password?” link located beneath the password input field.
+1. On the One Yotta login page, click the **Forgot Your Password?** link located beneath the password input field.
 2. **Enter Registered Email**:
     - You’ll be redirected to a new screen asking for your registered **email address**.
     - Enter your email in the input field.